pbougie/mac-dev-env/source/apache.html.md

 ### Compile and Install

-There are some broken references when attempting to compile using the Command Line Tools.
-This symbolic link temporarily fixes the problem.
+There are some missing references when attempting to compile using the **Command Line Tools**.
+The following commands fix the problem.
 You can delete `/Applications/Xcode` once you are done.

+	sudo xcode-select -switch /
-	mkdir -p /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain/usr/bin
+	mkdir -p /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.9.xctoolchain/usr/bin
-	ln -s /usr/bin/cc /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain/usr/bin/cc
+	ln -s /usr/bin/cc /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.9.xctoolchain/usr/bin/cc

 Configure, compile and install into `/usr/local/apache-VERSION`.